Fraserburgh Lifeboat Station

-The station currently operates a All-weather lifeboat, 14-34 Willie and May Gall (ON 1259), on station since 2002.
+The station currently operates a All-weather lifeboat, 16-21 John Buchanan Barr (ON 1301), on station since 2026.

 History

 It is recorded that in 1805, renowned lifeboat builder Henry Greathead was constructing a lifeboat for Fraserburgh Harbour Commissioners (FHC), funded by donor Sir William Forbes.
-No details have been found, but it is likely that it was a 30-foot non-self-righting boat.
+No details have been found, but it is likely that it was a 30 ft non-self-righting boat.
 A second boat was provided to Fraserburgh in 1831, manufacturer and specification unknown, and was recorded as unfit for purpose by 1851.

 In November 1857, Mr. Lewis Chalmers, Chief Magistrate, wrote to the RNLI, to highlight 13 shipwrecks in the area, over a period of 10 years.
 Following a visit to the town, Capt.
 Ward, Inspector of Lifeboats, recommended the establishment of a lifeboat station, which was agreed in March 1858.
-A lifeboat was ordered from Forrestt of Limehouse, London, a 30-foot self-righting 'Pulling and Sailing' (P&S) lifeboat, one with sails and (10) oars, and costing £182-1s-2d, along with a launch carriage from Robinsons.
+A lifeboat was ordered from Forrestt of Limehouse, London, a 30 ft self-righting 'Pulling and Sailing' (P&S) lifeboat, one with sails and (10) oars, and costing £182-1s-2d, along with a launch carriage from Robinsons.
 A boathouse was constructed by the Harbour Commissioners.
 The boat was delayed, as it was damaged in a fire at the Forrestt workshop, only arriving in Fraserburgh on 26 October 1858.
 The boat was named Havelock.
 Lewis Chalmers was appointed Honorary Secretary.

 A motor-powered lifeboat was placed at Fraserburgh in 1915.
 Costing £3,715, construction was started at Thames Ironworks, but completed by S.E.
 Saunders of Cowes, when the Thames Ironworks company failed.
-The 42-foot lifeboat had a 40 BHP "Tylor" petrol-engine, and delivered a speed of 7.45 knots.
+The 42 ft lifeboat had a 40-bhp "Tylor" petrol-engine, and delivered a speed of 7.45 kn.
 The lifeboat was funded by Thomas Dyer-Edwardes, as a "Thankyou" for the life of his daughter, Noël Leslie, Countess of Rothes, who had survived the sinking of the RMS Titanic, and was duly named Lady Rothes (ON 641).